mahdipedro/mahdipedro.github.io/_teaching/Health_informatics.md

 ### Main Textbooks:
+Students do not need to purchase textbooks for this class, but we will cover the following books in this course.

  1. TinyML: Machine Learning with TensorFlow Lite on Arduino and Ultra-Low-Power Microcontrollers 1st Edition by Pete Warden & Daniel Situnayake, ISBN-13: 978-1492052043.
  2. Wearable Sensors: Fundamentals, Implementation and Applications by Edward Sazonov, ISBN-13: 978-0124186620, ISBN-10: 0124186629.